• Skip to main content

 Licensure

 All radiographers practicing in a state requiring licensure must be licensed.
 Arkansas does require state licensure.
-Upon completion of the Bachelor of Science in Radiologic Imaging Sciences Program, the student must apply for an Arkansas license in order to practice.
+Upon completion of the Bachelor of Science in Radiologic Imaging Science Program, the student must apply for an Arkansas license in order to practice.
 The license is obtained via the Arkansas Radiation Control Board, which is part of the Arkansas Department of Health.

 Applicants who are applying to programs leading to licensure in states other than Arkansas must be aware of the various state professional licensure requirements.
 Please check licensure requirements by state at CareerOneStop.